dwgebler/doclite/README.md

 For this purpose, the `Database` object provides two methods, `import()` and `export()`.

+> :warning: Import or export operations on very large collections may exhaust
+> memory.
+This feature will (probably) be improved and made more efficient for
+> working with large data sets in future.
+>
-> :warning: It is recommended to use JSON for exports you intend to reload in
+> It is recommended to use JSON for exports you intend to reload in
 > to a DocLite database.
 Support for other formats is experimental.

 #### Importing Data